henrywu2019/BentoML/docs/source/concepts.rst

 `Celery <http://www.celeryproject.org/>`_.

-For batch serving on large dataset running on a cluster, BentoML team is building a Apache Spark UDF loader for BentoService.
+For batch serving on large dataset running on a cluster, Kappa team is building a Apache Spark UDF loader for BentoService.
 This feature is still in Beta testing phase.
 `Contact us <mailto:contact@bentoml.ai>`_ if you are interested in helping to test or improve it.